iterative/dvc/README.rst

 Comparison to related technologies
 ==================================

-#. *Data Engineering* tools such as `AirFlow <https://airflow.apache.org/>`_, `Luigi <https://github.com/spotify/luigi>`_ and
+#. **Data Engineering tools such as** `AirFlow <https://airflow.apache.org/>`_, `Luigi <https://github.com/spotify/luigi>`_ **and
-   others - in DVC data, model and ML pipelines represent a single ML project and focuses on data scientist' experience while data engineering pipeline orchestrates multiple data projects and focuses on efficient execution.
-DVC project can be used from data pipeline as a single execution step. `AirFlow DVC <https://github.com/covid-genomics/airflow-dvc>`_ is an example of such integration.
+   others** - in DVC data, model and ML pipelines represent a single ML project and focus on data scientist's experience while data engineering tools orchestrate multiple data projects and focus on efficient execution.
+A DVC project can be used from a data pipeline as a single execution step. `AirFlow DVC <https://github.com/covid-genomics/airflow-dvc>`_ is an example of such integration.

 #. `Git-annex <https://git-annex.branchable.com/>`_ - DVC uses the idea of storing the content of large files (which should
    not be in a Git repository) in a local key-value store, and uses file hardlinks/symlinks instead of copying/duplicating files.

-#. `Git-LFS <https://git-lfs.github.com/>`_ - DVC is compatible with any remote storage (S3, Google Cloud, Azure, SSH,
+#. `Git-LFS <https://git-lfs.github.com/>`_ - DVC is compatible with many remote storage services (S3, Google Cloud, Azure, SSH,
    etc).
 DVC also uses reflinks or hardlinks to avoid copy operations on checkouts; thus handling large data files much more efficiently.

-#. *Makefile* (and analogues including ad-hoc scripts) - DVC tracks dependencies (in a directed acyclic graph).
+#. **Makefile (and analogues including ad-hoc scripts)** - DVC tracks dependencies (in a directed acyclic graph).

 #. `Workflow Management Systems <https://en.wikipedia.org/wiki/Workflow_management_system>`_ - DVC is a workflow
    management system designed specifically to manage machine learning experiments.
 DVC is built on top of Git.

-#. `DAGsHub <https://dagshub.com/>`_ - online service of Git+DVC repositories with pipeline and metrics visualization and
+#. `DAGsHub <https://dagshub.com/>`_ - An online service that integrates Git & DVC.
+Used to version and catalog data and models,
-   DVC-specific cloud storage.
+   track experiments, visualize pipelines.

-#. `DVC Studio <https://studio.iterative.ai/>`_ - online service of DVC repositories visualisation from DVC team.
-Also,
+#. `DVC Studio <https://studio.iterative.ai/>`_ - An online service from the DVC team to manage data and models, run and track
-   integrated with `CML (CI/CD for ML) <https://cml.dev/>`_ for training models in clouds and Kubernetes.
+   experiments, and visualize and share results.

 Contributing